A Survey on Deep Hashing Methods: Deep Supervised Hashing

+\emph{Hashing as Tie-Aware Learning to Rank} (HALR) \cite{he2018hashing}.
+HALR explicitly optimizes popular ranking-based assessment metrics including average precision and normalized discounted cumulative gain, which improves the retrieval performance based on ranking.
+It is noticed that tied ranks may occur due to integer-valued Hamming distance.
+Hence, HALR introduces a tie-aware formulation of these metrics and trains the hashing network using their continuous relaxations for effective optimization.

-\emph{Hashing with Mutual Information\cite{cakir2019hashing}} MIHash proposed a new loss following the idea of minimizing neighborhood ambiguity.
-This kind of loss is based on mutual information, which has a direct and strong correlation with standard ranking-based retrieval performance metrics.
-Given $y$ is a query image, the random variable $\mathcal{D}_{y,\Phi}$ is defined as a mapping from $x$ to $d_{xy}^h$, where $\Phi$ is the hash function, i.e., the deep neural network with binary output. $\mathcal{C}_y$ is the set of images that share the same label with $y$, i.e., the neighbor of $y$.
+\emph{Hashing with Mutual Information} (HashMI) \cite{cakir2019hashing}.
+HashMI {follows the idea of minimizing neighborhood ambiguity and derives a loss term} based on mutual information, which is sufficiently connected to the aforementioned ranking-based assessment metrics.
+Given an image $\bm{x}_i$, the random variable $\mathcal{V}_{i,\Phi}$ is defined as a mapping from $\bm{x}_j$ to $d_{ij}^h$, where $\Phi$ is the hashing network. $\mathcal{C}_i$ is the set of images that share the same label with $\bm{x}_i$, i.e., the neighbor of $\bm{x}_i$.
 The mutual information is defined as

-For any hash mapping $\Phi$, the mutual information is integrated over the feature space to get a quality measure which desires to be maximized:
+{ The mutual information is incorporated over the deep feature space for any hashing network $\Phi$, such that a measurement of the quality is obtained which desires to be maximized:

-where $\Omega$ is the sample space and $p(y)$ denotes the prior distribution which can be removed.
+where $\Omega$ is the sample space and $p_i$ denotes the prior distribution which can be removed.
 After discretion, the loss function turns into:

-whose gradient can be calculated by relaxing hard constraints and propagated by effect minibatch back propagation.
-The minibatch BP was proposed to effectively retrieving one example against the other example within a minibatch cyclically like leave-one-out validation.
+whose gradient can be calculated by relaxing the binary constraint and effective minibatch back propagation.
+The minibatch back propagation is able to effectively retrieve one example against the other example within a minibatch cyclically similar to leave-one-out validation. }

-\emph{Hashing as Tie-Aware Learning to Rank\cite{he2018hashing}} HALR proposed to learn to rank formulations for hashing, which aimed at directly optimizing ranking-based evaluation metrics such as Average Precision (AP) and Normalized Discounted Cumulative Gain (NDCG).
-It is noticed that the integer-valued Hamming distance often leads to tied ranks.
-So HALR proposed a tie-aware version of AP and NDCG, and derives their continuous relaxations as the loss function(plus sign) for optimization.